 New York Times Co.
-(NYT) sold its remaining stake in Fenway Sports Group, owner of the Boston Red Sox baseball team, for $63 million in cash to multiple buyers.
+(NYT:US) sold its remaining stake in Fenway Sports Group, owner of the Boston Red Sox baseball team, for $63 million in cash to multiple buyers.

 Times Co., publisher of the New York Times newspaper, expects a pretax gain of about $38 million in the second quarter, according to a regulatory filing today.
 The company sold a third of its Fenway stake in February for $30 million.